boost-entropy-gcp/jarvis/terraform/integration/README.md

 ## Prerequisites
 1. Create a GCP project.
 2. Create a bucket for the backend ( '${project_name}_tf' ).
+3. Create a service account and add BigQuery, Cloud SQL and GCE admin roles.
-3. Set the name of the bucket in the main/main.tf file.
+4. Set the name of the bucket in the main/main.tf file.
-4. Set the name of the project in the main/variables.tf file.
+5. Set the name of the project and service account in the main/variables.tf file.

 ## Dependencies